jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         </forms>
     </config>

-Listing 25: Share configuration for the submit whitepaper process

 Something that isn't immediately obvious without looking closely at the accompanying Share form configuration is that there are multiple workflow form configurations needed for a given workflow.
 This table can